walterhiggins/WMPJS/book-outline.md

        2. Copying and Pasting
     */

 Most programming editors will display comments in a different color so that they stand out from the rest of the code.
-Comments can be really helpful in reading and understanding code (both your own and others).
+Comments can be really helpful in reading and understanding source code.

 #### Commenting out code
 You can also use comments to *turn off* the execution of code.
 This can be useful if you want to temporarily change your code or if you have sections of code which you no longer need but do not want to remove just yet.